simsoll/frontend-first-assignment/handover.md

 Widgets
 * figure/ground + closure creates some depth in an overall flat-designed page.
 It makes the call-to-action (the button) stand out.
 * symmetry:

+* similarity: buttons, icons on purchases-widgets and purchases

 *The construction worker should be able to purchase from t he mobile phone or tablet and rapidly find products while working in the field.*